officiallysingh/joda-file-export/README.md

 The library uses [Lombok](https://projectlombok.org/) and needs at least java 8 to compile and run.
 So you need to setup lombok in your favorite IDE

-Add below maven depenencies into your project's pom.xml
+Add below maven dependencies into your project's pom.xml

 ```xml
 		<properties>